gabotronix/underpass/README.md

 You can change the ports for each service by editing the `.env` file.

 Except for Squid and Dante, any change in the `.env` file requires a container restart.
-For instance, if you changed `SSH_PORT` in `.env` from 2222 to 2233, you'll have to restart the container for SSH:
+For instance, if you changed `SSH_PORT` in `.env` from 2222 to 2233, you'll have to recreate the container for SSH:
 ```
 cd /opt/underpass
-docker-compose restart ssh
+docker-compose up -d --force-recreate ssh
 ```

 #### Container Names List